-The research on interventions aimed at academic achievement is rapidly growing, and the interventions described in the literature are numerous and very diverse in terms of intervention focus, target group, and delivery mode.
-The review we plan to conduct will focus on targeted, school-based interventions provided to students in Kindergarten (K) to grade 6 (ages range from 5-7 to 11-13, depending on country/state), where academic learning and skill building are the explicit intervention aims.
+There is, for these reasons, a significant interest in information about effective interventions to increase academic achievement and enhance educational prospects for educationally disadvantaged youth.
+Interventions aimed at improving educational achievement described in the research literature are numerous and very diverse in terms of intervention focus, target group, and delivery mode.
+The review we plan to conduct will focus on targeted interventions performed in schools and provided to students with and at-risk of academic difficulties in grades 7-12 (ages range from 12-14 to 17-19, depending on country/state), where academic skill building and learning are the primary intervention aims.
 The outcome variables will be standardised tests of achievement in reading and mathematics.
+This relatively broad selection will identify a range of interventions, and will allow us to examine intervention effectiveness across settings and methods.